famiu/feline.nvim/README.md

 require('feline').setup()
 ```

 And that's it!
 It's as easy as that.
-If you want to setup the `'winbar'` alongside the statusline, just add this line next to the previous line:
+If you want to set up the `'winbar'` alongside the statusline, just add this line next to the previous line:

 ```lua
 require('feline').winbar.setup()